Yisas/yisas.github.io/index.md

 header:
   overlay_image: /assets/images/banner.png
   excerpt: "Software Engineer - Computer Games Option"
 intro:
-  - excerpt: 'Recent Software Engineering graduate from Concordia University with X game jams and 3 collegiate level game development competitions under my belt, looking to start my career in this industry.'
+  - excerpt: 'Recent Software Engineering, computer games option ungraduate from Concordia University with 7 game jams and 3 collegiate level game development competitions under my belt, looking to start my career in this industry.
+This website is where I showcase some of my projects and write about some of them for posterity.'
 feature_row:
   - image_path: /assets/images/game-splash-images/plight-knights-sight.png
     alt: "The Plight of Knights and Sight"
     title: "The Plight of Knights and Sight"
     excerpt: "A 3D video game prototype produced in 10 weeks for the 2018 submission for the Ubisoft Game Lab competition.
-	A networked 2-player puzzle game where player's have different perceptions of the level they inhabit."
+	A networked 2-player puzzle game where player's have different perceptions of the level they inhabit.
+	2 Xbox controllers and a LAN connection is required."
     url: "/plight/"
     btn_class: "btn--primary"
     download: "https://github.com/Yisas/UbisoftGameLab2018/releases/download/untagged-6aeb52f3482e4392eccd/A.Plight.of.Knights.and.Sight.rar"